Types of Log Messages

 Alarm Log Messages

 Alarm log messages are sent when an event occurs that triggers the Firebox to run a command.
-When the alarm condition is matched, the device sends an Alarm log message to the
+When the alarm condition is matched, the device sends an Alarm log message to the Traffic Monitor and WatchGuard Cloud, Dimension, WSM Log Server or syslog server, and then it does the specified action.

 You can set some Alarm log messages.
 For example, you can use Policy Manager to configure an alarm to occur when a specified value matches or is more than a threshold.
 Other Alarm log messages are set by the appliance software, and you cannot change the value.
 For example, the Firebox sends an Alarm log message when a network connection on one of the device interfaces fails, or when a Denial of Service attack occurs.